n3d1117/website/content/blog/view-state-enum-swiftui/index.md

 ---

 ## Introduction
-In this post, we will explore how to reduce boilerplate code when modeling view state in SwiftUI views by using a generic enum to handle common scenarios such as loading, success, and error states.
+In this post, we will explore a way to reduce boilerplate code when modeling view state in SwiftUI views by using a generic enum to handle common scenarios such as loading, success, and error states.

 ## Introducing the ViewState enum
 Let's start by creating the generic view state enum.
 We'll call it `ViewState` and it will have three cases: `success`, `failed`, and `loading`.
 The `success` case will have an associated value of type `T` which will be the type of the data we want to display in the view.
 The `failed` case will have an associated value of type `Error` which will be the error we want to display in the view.
 The `loading` case will not have an associated value.